 but /about-us/ on the old website will NOT automatically link to /about/ on the new website, unless a 301 redirect is put in place (see section about Redirects).

-Another common mistake I see are new Google Analytics accounts being set up for new websites.
+Another common mistake I see is new Google Analytics accounts being set up for new websites.
 YOU DON’T NEED TO DO THIS!

 An existing Google Analytics account can be transferred to a new website, and this is preferred, as it allows you a continuous history of your website’s activity, and the ability to easily compare the performance of the old and new sites.